 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M100 lacks such a headphone port.

-Both the M100 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the M100 and A7 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M100 or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.